The Noisy Work of Uncertainty Visualisation Research: A Review: Current Approaches

-The Value Suppressing Uncertainty Palette (VSUP) \citep{Correll2018}, was designed with the intention of preventing high uncertainty values from being extracted from a map.
-Since the palette was designed with the extraction of individual values in mind and it has only been tested on simple value extraction tasks \citep{Correll2018} or search tasks \citep{Ndlovu2023}, it is unclear how effective the method is at suppressing broader insights such as spatial trends.
+The Value Suppressing Uncertainty Palette (VSUP) \citep{Correll2018} was designed with the intention of preventing high uncertainty values from being extracted from a map by blending colours together as they become less certain.
+Figure~\ref{fig-vsup} shows the spatial example (S1, S2) using the VSUP approach.
+Since the palette was designed with the extraction of individual values in mind and it has only been tested on simple value extraction tasks \citep{Correll2018} or search tasks \citep{Ndlovu2023}, we can see that, at least for our example, when the uncertainty is high, the spatial trend has functionally disappeared.

-Figure~\ref{fig-vsup} is a visualisation of the Iowa temperature data using a VSUP to colour the counties.
-The low uncertainty case still has a visible spatial trend, while the spatial trend in the high uncertainty map has functionally disappeared.
-This means the VSUP has successfully suppressed the spatial trend in the data.
-However, the spatial trend may not be the only signal of concern in our graphic.
-Now we must return to the original signal-suppression criteria and ask ourselves if they have all been met.
-Are all the justified signals reinforced, while all the unjustified signals are suppressed?
-Is a graphic that performs perfect signal-suppression even possible?